learn-co-curriculum/hs-phone-number-formatter/README.md

 + What if letters and symbols are included? ("985ah304912j7", for example).
 Explore the `.gsub` and `.delete` methods to remove characters.

-+Did you know you can access single characters from a string?
++ Did you know you can access single characters from a string?
 For example:
 ```
 x = "hello"
 x[0] #=> "h"